revaturelabs/interviewquestions/InterviewSpecificQuestions/Docker/Docker.md

 ---

-27. I want to clone a github repo but i don't have git utility installed in my system, although docker is running in my system and git image is also available.
-So considering the scenario, how can i clone the repo now?
+27. I want to clone a GitHub repo, but I don't have git utility installed in my system, although docker is running in my system and git image is also available.
+So, considering the scenario, how can I clone the repo now?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)